Design a bathroom in Scandinavian style with AI

 Palette

 Cool whites layered with pale oak and warm greige.
-Accents in sage, dusty blue, or soft black — never fully saturated.
+Muted sage, dusty blue, or soft black can provide an accent.

 Materials